Everything you need to know about the CPF Retirement Sum and ways you can reach these milestones a little faster.

 You probably already know that at 55 years old, your CPF Ordinary Account (OA) and Special Account (SA) are combined to form your Retirement Account (RA), which is used to then fund CPF LIFE.
 You are also eligible for a lump-sum withdrawal at this time.

 Now, the sum total of your OA and SA at this point would either be 1) equal to or higher, or 2) lower than the Retirement Sum.

 If your OA + SA total is lower than the BRS, you are allowed to withdraw up to S$5,000, while the remaining goes to your RA.

 If your OA + SA total is higher than the FRS, you are allowed to withdraw S$5,000 plus any amount in excess.

 Additionally, you can make a property pledge to withdraw more of your CPF savings, but doing so will lower the monthly payouts you receive from CPF LIFE.

 Please note that the above is an extremely simplified explanation, and is simply meant to highlight the effect of the Retirement Sum when you turn 55 years old.
 This is only one part of the much larger overall picture of your retirement planning.

 Also note that you can choose not to make any withdrawals at age 55, and instead have the entire sum put into CPF LIFE to receive correspondingly higher payouts in future.
 Alternatively, you may simply preserve the option to make a withdrawal at a later time.

 (For completeness, your OA + SA total at 55 will be transferred to your RA, up to the FRS amount.
-You’ll have to perform your own top-up via the Retirement Sum Topping-up Scheme (RSTU) to hit the ERS.
-No sum of money is automatically allocated towards that.
-The remainder in your OA and SA can be drawn down at your discretion.)
+You'll have to perform your own top-up via the Retirement Sum Topping-up Scheme (RSTU) to hit the ERS, and will be automatically channelled into your CPF LIFE funds to give you higher payouts according to the additional sum that has been added.
+Once the funds in your RA has been depleted, the remaining amounts in your OA and SA will automatically be withdrawn and given to you as monthly payouts (from the first quarter of 2022)).

 What are the prevailing Retirement Sums?